rakki194/yipyap/docs/tooltip-troubleshooting.md

 ```

 **Solution:**
-- Use CSS visibility and opacity
-- Keep element mounted
-- Use aria-hidden for accessibility
+To properly handle tooltip visibility, use CSS visibility and opacity properties together.
+The tooltip element should remain mounted in the DOM rather than being conditionally rendered.
+This allows for smooth transitions and animations.
+Additionally, use the aria-hidden attribute to ensure proper accessibility by hiding the tooltip from screen readers when it is not visible.

 ```typescript
 // Correct approach
 <div